877-852-8463CareersLocationsPatient PortalRequest Appointment

 Man with heterochromia.(Two colored eyes)

 The term heterochromia can sound a little intimidating to those who’ve never heard it before or don’t know what it is.
 But, thankfully, the word is a lot scarier than the condition it represents.
 There’s a lot to know about heterochromia, so let’s unpack what exactly it is, the different types it can take the form of, what the causes are, the steps to take to diagnose it, and how to get treatment, if necessary.
+So, what is heterochromia?

 What is Heterochromia?

-Heterochromia is a rare and unique condition where a person’s eyes are two different colors.
+What does it mean when you have two different colored eyes?
+That’s a condition call heterochromia!
+Heterochromia, also known as bicolor eyes, is a rare and unique condition where a person’s eyes are two different colors.
 This can occur in one eye or affect parts of both eyes.
 Even dogs—like Huskies and Border Collies—can be seen with distinctively different colored eyes.
 The reason for this phenomenon is a rare condition that affects the iris and the melatonin that gives it its color.
 Heterochromia can be present at birth or develop later in life due to certain medical conditions or injuries.

 Different Types of Heterochromia Eyes